First look inside Fort McCoy reveals 'a city for 13,000' Afghan refugees

 “Afghans are not terrorists.
 We were normal people,” she said.
 “We were human beings just living in our country.”

-Abdulhadi Pageman, a 44-year-old Afghan man who said he flew Black Hawk helicopters in support the U.S.'s efforts in Afghanistan, said others in his same position were assassinated.
+Abdulhadi Pageman, a 44-year-old Afghan man who said he flew Black Hawk helicopters in support the U.S.’ efforts in Afghanistan, said others in his same position were assassinated.

 Before getting evacuated, he said he jumped from home to home, staying with friends to hide from the Taliban.